anthonycoffey/React-Native-App/README.md

 - Windows Users: if Axios requests aren't working, use ngrok tunnel for `phoenix` repo api because there may be networking issues without it.

 - Sometimes issues can be caused by cache, to clear cache with expo running the following command `yarn start --clear`

+- An .env file is required with a single property `API_URL` that points to Phoenix backend